-Will the Sun shine on Canadian Solar?
+Canadian Solar: Will the sun shine on them?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 I hope that you enjoyed my analysis.
-Unfortunately I cannot do a post of all the companies I analyze.
-I am available to copy but if you do your own trades, you can follow me instead or check out my portfolio every now and then.
-If you believe we are facing a volatile period in the stock market, I did share some of my other investment ideas in order to build your wealth in this post.
-I hope that you will find inspiration.
+Unfortunately, I cannot do a post of all the companies I analyze.
+I am available to copy but if you do your own trades, you can follow me on Twitter instead, as I tweet when I buy or sell anything.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to Soi Dog.
 It is a great organization that operates a dog and cat shelter in Thailand, while they are also working towards ending the dog meat trade.
 You can donate to Soi Dog here.
 Every little you can spare will do a difference.
 You can also choose Soi Dog as you preferred organization at Amazon Smile, which I have done myself.
 Thank you.